 "Burn" refers to the use of open and prescribed burning.
 These operations are used to dispose of agricultural refuse and the clearing and management of natural resources.
-These operations result in the fugitive emissions of the criteria pollutants and greenhouse gases.
+Open and prescribed burning operations result in the fugitive emissions of criteria pollutants and greenhouse gases.